 Does Veneporte export about 90% of its production?
 Which markets are you present and who are your main customers?

-Veneporte exported during the year 2017 to 25 countries.
+During 2017, Veneporte exported to 25 countries.
 Of these, the highest volumes are recorded in Europe, namely the central and northern regions.
 As for the main customers, we highlight the car manufacturers (both OEM and OES) and the large distribution groups operating in Europe.

 Veneporte has recently acquired Groupauto International's "Approved Business Partner" status.
 What does this status mean to the company and what are the benefits that it brings?